sethforprivacy/sethforprivacy.com/content/guides/building-this-blog.md

 Hugo's docs again came in handy here, as they have a great [quick start guide](https://gohugo.io/getting-started/quick-start/) that makes it easy to get your test site up and running.
 Once I had simple site up, I tried out a few themes and eventually settled on ["Terminal"](https://github.com/panr/hugo-theme-terminal) by [@panr](https://twitter.com/panr).
-Not only was the theme very minimal and dark by-default, but it had a great Monero-like color scheme to choose from.
+Not only was the theme very minimal and dark by default, but it had a great Monero-like color scheme to choose from.

 One of the best features of Hugo is that it is *extremely* simple to test out changes to your site/posts as you go, since you can simply run `hugo server -D` to serve a copy locally that auto-refreshes with each change you make.